wangsd94/628module1/README.md

-# 628Module1 Project---Estimating BodyFat with a SLR model
+# 628Module1: Estimating BodyFat with a SLR model

 ## Getting Started
    These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.